 Kevan works from a Choice and Realistic therapeutic approach which values individual autonomy and grounds solutions.
 He incorporates other counselling approaches such as CBT, CFT, Motivational interviewing, DBT and Solution-Focused Therapy into his practice.
 He is open-minded and non-judgmental in helping individuals feel comfortable in a safe space.
 He will collaborate with individuals to support them through their various stressors and work towards their personal goals.

-SAMANTHA MCGEE, MA, RCC
+SAMANTHA (SAM) MCGEE, PSYD, RCC

 DAWN LEE, MCP, RCC

 Dawn Lee is an Associate Clinical Counsellor with MindRight Counselling & Consulting.
 She obtained her Masters Degree in Counselling Psychology at Adler University and is currently a Registered Clinical Counsellor with the BC Association of Clinical Counsellors (BCACC).

 Dawn has worked with adolescents and adults of various cultural-ethnic backgrounds on struggles concerning depression, anxiety, academic anxiety, stress, career/life transitions, immigration, sexuality, grief/loss, relationship violence/abuse, trauma, and parenting.
 She has experience co-facilitating psychoeducation/support groups and has provided emotional and advocacy support to a diverse population as an Outreach Advocate and Crisis Lines volunteer.
 Having worked with a First Nations non-profit organization for many years providing support to some of BC’s remote First Nations communities, Dawn has gained an appreciation of our BC First Nations culture and an appreciation of the intergenerational trauma and mental health struggles that BC First Nations face.
 She has also had much experience working with children with autism and older adults in other capacities under various agencies and organizations.